Which Colleges Are Adding Women's Flag Football or Changing Conferences in 2026 and 2027?

 Women's College Flag Football Club Changes

-The 2026-27 academic year will see not one, but two club organizations debut new competitions: the National Club Football Association (NCFA) and National Intramural and Recreational Sports Association (NIRSA).
+The 2026-27 academic year will see not one but two club organizations debut new competitions: the National Club Football Association (NCFA) and the National Intramural and Recreational Sports Association (NIRSA).

 The NCFA will launch in the 2026-27 academic year, with plans to have close to 32 teams.
 The league will be separated into four regions, with conference games scheduled throughout the fall and spring semesters.
 The winners of the four regional playoffs will meet in the national championship at the end of April 2027.